BioBoost/course-linux-essentials/docs/06-ownership-and-permissions/README.md

 ![passwd entries](./img/passwd_entries.png)

-Although, most commands will usually show the user owner as a name, the operating system is actually associating the user ownership with the `UID` for that user name.
+Although, most commands will usually show the user owner as a name, the operating system is actually associating the user ownership with the `UID` (user id) for that user name.
 This is also reflected in the `/etc/passwd` file.

 ### Super user

-In addition to the two user types, there is the **superuser**, or **root user**, who has the ability to override any file ownership and permission restrictions.
+In addition to the two user types, there is the **root user** (also called the *superuser*), who has the ability to override any file ownership and permission restrictions.
 In practice, this means that the superuser has the rights to access anything on his/her own server.
 This user is used to make system-wide changes, and must be kept secure.

-Changing to the superuser can be achieved by executing the command `su`, after which you are required to provide the password of the root user.
+Opening a shell prompt as the superuser can be achieved by executing the command `su` (substitute user), after which you are required to provide the password of the root user.
 Once logged in as the root user, notice how the prompt changes from `$` to `#`.

-Be careful because the root user has the ability to do anything on the system.
+Be careful because the root user has the **ability to do anything on the system**.
 When executing commands as the root user there are some disadvantages that need to be kept in mind:

 * no record of system altering commands
 * no record of the user that performed the system altering commands
-* no access to your user shell environment
+* no access to your user shell environment (that is the environment variables from the user as which you were originally logged in)
 * you have to enter the root password, meaning that everyone that requires this type of access, needs to know the password.

 It is also possible to configure other user accounts with the ability to assume "superuser rights".
 Using the `sudo` prefix before the command, the user stays logged in with his/her own user account, but can apply system wide changes.
 In fact, creating a normal user that has `sudo` (superuser do) privileges for system administration tasks is considered to be best practice, as it counters the previously mentioned disadvantages of switching to the superuser account.

 ::: warning Switching to root with sudo
 Note that in many cases the super user account is disabled for login.
-In this case, a regular user with `sudo` rights can switch to the root user using the `sudo su` command.
+In this case, a regular user with `sudo` rights can switch still to the root user using the `sudo su` command.
+However, one cannot directly login via a login prompt as the root user.
 :::

 ## Linux Groups